 Another, closely related, matter that calls for investigation, discussion and consultation is that of legal rulings which were arrived at originally by means of a process of deduction and weighing the various implications and possible meanings of the evidence at hand.
-An area in which consultation is even more essential is that of rulings concerning which there is no explicit text and which must therefore be arrived at based on analogical deduction ($qiy\bar{a}s$), juristic preference ($istihs\bar{a}n$), and reasoning based on unrestricted interests ($istisl\bar{a}h$).
+An area in which consultation is even more essential is that of rulings concerning which there is no explicit text and which must therefore be arrived at based on analogical deduction (qiyas), juristic preference (istihsan), and reasoning based on unrestricted interests (istislah).

 All of the foregoing are areas that pertain to Islamic law.
 Nevertheless, they are subject to discussion and consultation among learned individuals who are qualified to engage in independent reasoning and to offer informed points of view.
 This is an emulation of the example set by the Companions of the Prophet as well as the rightly guided caliphs.
 Indeed, it is based on the example of the Prophet himself, who both advocated the practice of consultation and engaged in the practice himself.
-Ibn 'Abd al-Barr related that 'Alī ibn Abī Ṭālib, once said:32
+Ibn 'Abd al-Barr related that 'Ali ibn Abi Talib, once said:32

 I said, "O Messenger of God, what are we to do in situations concerning which nothing has been revealed in the Qur'an and in which we have no example from you to follow?"
 The Prophet replied, "Gather together believers who are knowledgeable (or he said, given to worship).
-Then consult among yourselves concerning the situation, and do not base your conclusions on the opinion of just one person."33 call others to prayer?"
-Upon hearing 'Umar's suggestion, the Messenger of God said, "O Bilāl, rise and call us to prayer."34
+Then consult among yourselves concerning the situation, and do not base your conclusions on the opinion of just one person."33

-Also of relevance here is the tradition related by Ibn ^cUmar concerning the way in which the Islamic call to prayer, or adhān, was first adopted.
+Also of relevance here is the tradition related by Ibn ^cUmar concerning the way in which the Islamic call to prayer, or adhan, was first adopted.
 We read in this tradition that:

 When the Muslims [first] came to Madinah, they would gather and wait for the prayer times to arrive, since no one called to announce it.
 Hence, one day they discussed the matter.
 One of them said, "Why do you not use a bell as the Christians do?"
 Another said, "Why do you not use a horn as the Jews do?"
-Then 'Umar said, "Why do you not send forth a man to

-Judge Abū Bakr ibn al-ʿArabī states:
+Then 'Umar said, "Why do you not send forth a man to call others to prayer?"
+Upon hearing 'Umar's suggestion, the Messenger of God said, "O Bilal, rise and call us to prayer."34 Judge Abu Bakr ibn al-^cArabi states: